 Eggs alone can help make desserts like angel food cake light and fluffy without requiring leavening agents.
 The type of cake you’re making will determine how much beating eggs need.
 In a traditional yellow cake, you'd beat eggs individually into the batter 1 minute each.
 Sometimes the yolks and whites are beaten separately.
 Make sure to follow the timings in the recipe when beating in eggs and whether you need to have your eggs at room temperature first.
 Too many eggs in the batter can result in a dense or compact cake.

-- Heat of the oven: The heat of the oven can cause baking powder to react further and cause more air bubbles, and the heat also sets the structure of the cake.
-The proper oven temperature is important to allow the cake to rise first before the structure sets.
-If the oven is too hot, the cake will set too fast before the air bubbles have a chance to form.
-Or, if the oven is not hot enough, the cake will rise too much, then fall in the center before it is set.
+The heat of the oven can cause baking powder to react further and cause more air bubbles while setting the cake's structure.
+Using proper oven temperature is important to allow the cake to rise before the structure sets.
+If the oven is too hot, the cake will set too fast before the air bubbles have formed.
+If the oven is not hot enough, the cake will rise too much, then fall in the center before it is set.
 To check your oven temperature, bake a cake mix cake for a test run.
 (Make sure you've preheated your oven, too.)
 If the cake is done properly within the time range on the package, your oven is most likely baking at the proper temperature.
 If not, consult your manufacturer's directions or consult an appliance expert on how to adjust the temperature up or down.
 Keeping a clean oven can also help your oven stay consistently heated.

 Now that you've got the basics for making sure your cake will rise, give your new baking knowledge a try with our double chocolate cake or champagne cake with strawberries.
 Though unlikely, if for some reason your cake still came out of the oven a little too flat to serve (but still tastes good), don't think it's destined for the trash just yet.
 Give your cake new life by whipping it up with some frosting and making some cake pops for your next party or cut it up and serve it with ice cream.